go-aah/docs/server-extension.md

 ## Event: OnShutdown

-`OnShutdown` event is published on receiving OS Signals `SIGINT` or `SIGTERM`.
-Basically before application shutdown/exits.

-**Note:** `go1.8` and above; after receiving OS Signals, aah server does graceful shutdown based on config value `server.timeout.grace_shutdown = 5m` and then it publishes the `OnShutdown` event.
+On receiving OS Signals `SIGINT` or `SIGTERM`, aah server does graceful shutdown based on config value `server.timeout.grace_shutdown` and then it publishes the `OnShutdown` event.

 **Supports Multiple:** Yes